Agriculture Innovation Center

 Phase 2 - Food Product Life Cycle Workshop

-Phase 2 of the AIC Program builds upon the safe food production, product formulation, and business planning principles learned in the Phase 1 asynchronous, online courses.
-This one-day workshop held on Purdue University's campus dives into the life cycle of a food product, from ideation to production, through business development, and scale-up.
+Phase 2 of the AIC Program builds upon the safe food production, product formulation, and business planning principles learned in the Phase 1 self-paced online courses.
+This one-day workshop is held on Purdue University's campus and dives into the life cycle of a food product, from ideation to production, through business development, and scale-up.

 Phase 2 workshops will be offered every other month.
 Please read the instructions below for workshop registration.